-- Brook Community Primary School] will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Use of Google safe search - Filters set in place and checked through Primary Technology - If pupils or staff discover unsuitable sites or material, they are required to: turn off monitor/screen, report the concern immediately to a member of staff - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Brook Community Primary School ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.
+- Bethersden Primary School will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Bethersden Primary School uses Smoothwall as its filtering system which is provided by our broadband supplier, CANTIUM - If pupils or staff discover unsuitable sites or material, they are required to immediately blank the screen and, in the case of a child, inform the first member of staff they can.
+Staff should immediately inform a DSL.
+The website or content should not be deleted to allow for investigations to be carried out to prevent a recurrence. - Our Leadership Team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Bethersden Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Bethersden Primary School acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Pupils will use appropriate search tools, apps and online resources as identified following an informed risk assessment.

-- Brook Community Primary School acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - o Internet use will be supervised by staff as appropriate to pupils age and ability. - Pupils will be directed to use age/ability appropriate online resources and tools by staff.
+- o Pupils internet use will be supervised by staff according to their age and ability. - Pupils will be directed to use age appropriate online resources and tools by staff who have checked the appropriateness before the lesson.